Two common misconceptions about offshore banking are that it is illegal and that it is only for the super-wealthy.

-An offshore bank account is often used by those who have little faith in their local banking industry or economy, those who live in a less than wholly politically stable nation, those who can legitimately avoid taxation in their new nation by not remitting funds to it, and expats who want one centralised bank account source for their international monetary needs, an offshore bank account is a sensible solution.
+If you live in a less politically stable nation, if you can legitimately avoid taxation in your new nation by not remitting funds to it, and if you need one centralized bank account source for your international monetary needs, an offshore bank account is a sensible solution.

-For all such individuals banking offshore is not only legal, it’s sensible too.
-As long as those individuals declare all assets offshore to any tax authority where they have an obligation to declare them, and they pay any taxes due, they are acting legally.
+As long as you declare all assets offshore to any tax authority where you have an obligation to declare them and pay any taxes due, you are acting legally.

 The way that works best for most expatriates is to combine the use of a home country bank account for any payments there, a new local account for day-to-day costs, and an offshore bank account for the management of the majority of their money.